kit-cel/gr-drm/README.txt

 3 FEATURES

-This project features a DRM software transmitter fully integrated into GNU Radio Companion.
+This project features a DRM/DRM+ software transmitter fully integrated into GNU Radio Companion.

 You are also free to play around with several robustness modes (RM) and spectrum